ganynmednet/acebit-monorepo/packages/acebit-mint/README.md

 # flow 1
-- mint 8888 nfts to the owner (nft distributor)
-- when public mint, distributor do not transfer 4 different suits to the address

-# flow 2 (cost effective)
 - users mint nfts during the event
 - add data to db
 - create a metadata plan